- Cytopathologic features of human papillomavirus–independent, gastric-type endocervical adenocarcinoma

 Hadar Reichman, Michal Itan, Perri Rozenberg, Tal Yarmolovski, Eli Brazowski, Chen Varol, Nathan Gluck, Shiran Shapira, Nadir Arber, Udi Qimron, Danielle Karo-Atar, James J. Lee, Ariel Munitz Cancer Immunology Research.2019; 7(3): 388.
 CrossRef - Developmental endothelial locus‐1 (Del‐1) antagonizes Interleukin‐17‐mediated allergic asthma

-Shu Yan, Li Chen, Qi Zhao, Ya-Nan Liu, Rui Hou, Jing Yu, Hong Zhang Immunology and Cell Biology.2018; 96(5): 526.
+Shu Yan, Li Chen, Qi Zhao, Ya‐Nan Liu, Rui Hou, Jing Yu, Hong Zhang Immunology & Cell Biology.2018; 96(5): 526.
 CrossRef - Expression of Galectins-1 and Galectin-3 in Stomach and Colorectal Cancer with Tissue Eosinophilia

 Yu.
 V. Kolobovnikova, A. I. Dmitrieva, K. I. Yankovich, O. A. Vasil’eva, I. L. Purlik, V. S. Poletika, V. V. Novitskii, O. I. Urazova Bulletin of Experimental Biology and Medicine.2018; 165(2): 256.
 CrossRef - The expression of CCL11/eotaxin, CCR3 receptor and eosinophil peroxidase in tumor tissue in gastric and colon cancers